exbotanical/lib.hash/README.md

 # libhash

-Collision-free hash tables for C.
+Collision-free hash tables and hash sets for C.

-Implemented as an open-addressed, double-hashed table.
+Implemented as open-addressed and double-hashed.

 For best performance, initialize with a prime number.

 ## TODOs

 - [ ] add docs
+- [ ] complete examples